benjaminion/upgrading-ethereum-book/src/book.md

 During Phase&nbsp;0, the inactivity penalty was an increasing global amount applied to all validators that did not participate in an epoch, regardless of their individual track records of participation.
 So a validator that was able to participate for a significant fraction of the time could still be quite severely penalised due to the growth of the inactivity penalty.
 Vitalik gives a simplified [example](https://github.com/ethereum/consensus-specs/issues/2125#issue-737768917): "if fully [off]line validators get leaked and lose 40% of their balance, someone who has been trying hard to stay online and succeeds at 90% of their duties would still lose 4% of their balance.
 Arguably this is unfair."
 We found during the [Medalla testnet incident](https://hackmd.io/@benjaminion/wnie2_200822#Medalla-Meltdown-redux) that keeping a validator online when all around you is chaos is not easy.
 We don't want to punish stakers who are honestly doing their best.

 To improve this, the Altair upgrade introduced individual validator inactivity scores that are stored in the state.
-The scores are updated each epoch as follows.
+Validators' scores are updated each epoch as follows.

-  - Every epoch, irrespective of the inactivity leak,
+  - At the end of epoch $N$, irrespective of the inactivity leak,
-    - decrease the score by one when the validator makes a correct timely target vote, and
+    - decrease a validator's score by one when it made a correct and timely target vote in epoch $N-1$, and
-    - increase the score by `INACTIVITY_SCORE_BIAS` (four) otherwise.
+    - increase the validator's score by `INACTIVITY_SCORE_BIAS` (four) otherwise.
   - When _not_ in an inactivity leak,
     - decrease every validator's score by `INACTIVITY_SCORE_RECOVERY_RATE` (sixteen).